barnese3/Fly-Docs/Cache.md

 ## Overview

-Caching is one of the main features of Fly Edge Apps that make them fast.
-The idea behind caching is that is significantly reduces the amount of work that your app’s server has to do, ultimately speeding your app up for those visiting it.
+Caching is one of the main features of Fly Edge Apps that make them fast and powerful.
+The idea behind caching at the Edge is to *significantly* reduce the amount of work that your app’s server has to do when a user requests it, ultimately speeding your app up for those visiting it.

 Fly was designed to speed up the process of making HTTP requests and delivering data from the server to your user.
 Alternatively, our Cache API was introduced for the purpose of eliminating those requests in the first place.
 The goal here is to store data in Fly's global cache, and users will recieve that data from whichever Edge server is geographically closest to them.
+[Click here](https://fly.io/docs/#datacenter-locations) for a list of Fly’s current data centers.

 Serving cached data and resources is *easily* much faster than traveling to the origin server every single time a user makes a request.
-The ability to cache and reuse previously fetched resources is a critical aspect of optimizing any app for optimal performance.
+The ability to cache and reuse previously fetched resources is a critical aspect of optimizing an app for maximum performance.

 ## How does it work?